 legislation aimed at protecting the rights of citizens and workers and

-consumers, as well as the health of the environment.
-The Supreme Court’s conservatives have generally
+consumers, as well as the health of the environment, in favor of corporate

-favored employers over employees, creditors over debtors, property owners over
+have generally favored employers over employees, creditors over debtors,

-government will be able to serve as a countervailing force to concentrated
+struggle over whether government will be able to serve as a countervailing

 is a demagogic power-abuser whose stances, character and reactive temperament